 Let’s dispel a few of the biggest myths and misunderstandings about online education.

-1. Online education isn’t as effective or interactive as an on-ground program
+1. Online Education isn’t as Effective or Interactive as an On-ground Degree Program

-Some online courses are in a synchronous format, meaning students are in a real-time videoconference that replicates the on-ground version, plus it’s recorded for later viewing.
+Some online courses are in a synchronous format, meaning students are in a real-time video conference that replicates the on-ground version of a course, plus it’s recorded for later viewing.
 There are even schools providing mini robots that literally sit in a class for distance students!